JeanLebrument/NSObject-MethodCallDependingType/README.md

 This category permits to route the call of a method to a specific method depending on a given type.

-It goal is to avoid "switch case" or consecutive "if / else if / else" to call a specific method depending on the value of a an attribute or variable.
+The goal is to avoid "switch case" or consecutive "if / else if / else" to call a specific method depending on the value of a an attribute or variable.

 The category stores the method names of each method of the class which respects a specified "protocol".